kyegomez/swarms/README.md

     docs_folder="docs",
 )

-# Initializing the agent with the Gemini instance and other parameters
+# Initializing the agent with the OpenAI instance and other parameters
 agent = Agent(
     agent_name="Covid-19-Chat",
     agent_description=(